 I think it’s a personal choice based on budget and how concerned you are about corporate lameness.
 Less toxic disposables just aren’t all that much better than conventional disposables.
 There’s a part of me that does suggest you choose a less toxic disposables vs. conventional brand based on your research into a company.

 Supporting Seventh Generation who does mostly carry eco-friendly products and who is independently owned vs. mass corporate owned is a better choice to me than supporting a big bad eco-NOT friendly company.
-If you can research less toxic disposables, choose a company you like and then get natural diaper coupons or buy in bulk, that’s a good choice but there are way better choices out there, such as reusable diapers and soon we’ll look at some of those reusables here.
+If you can research less toxic disposables, choose a company you like and then get natural diaper coupons or buy in bulk, that’s a good choice but there are way better choices out there, such as reusable diapers.